borispovod/crypti-dapps-docs/indevelopment/Reddit.md

 }
 ```

-postId refer to id of post transaction and amount is gift for author of post.

-My verify where i check amount and post id:
+Then, we verify the like contract by first checking the transaction amount is correct, and then subsequently, verifying that the assigned **postId** actually exists on the sidechain.

 ```js
 Like.prototype.verify = function (trs, sender, cb, scope) {